-- 4.7.1 Where minimum front, side or rear yards are required in a Resort Residential District and Country Residential District the following yard encroachments shall be permitted. - a) Removed.
-Bylaw No. 02 19 - b) Window sills, roof overhangs, eaves, gutters, bay windows, chimneys, and similar alterations projecting a distance of 0.6 meters (about 2 feet) into any required yard.
+- 4.7.1 Where minimum front, side or rear yards are required in a Resort Residential District and Country Residential District the following yard encroachments shall be permitted. - a) Uncovered and open balconies, terraces, verandas, decks, and patios having a maximum projection from the main wall of 1.8 meters (about 6 feet) into any required front or rear yard. - b) Window sills, roof overhangs, eaves, gutters, bay windows, chimneys, and similar alterations projecting a distance of 0.6 meters (about 2 feet) into any required yard.